Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 ## Beta 1 Release

 Additional configuration will ensure that resources introduced in that (or later) releases won't include alpha versions.
 This configuration will require opt-in for backward compatibility, so that the overhead for new resources is as low as possible.
+[Issue #2176](https://github.com/Azure/azure-service-operator/issues/2176) has been logged to track this work.

 ## Beta n Release